Andrewschaer/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+#Closure occurs in JavaScript when a function sees that a variable that is being called for is undefined within its own function's scope, and reaches outside of the function scope to find and subsequently utilize that variable if it had been defined on parent-level scope.

 2. Study the following code, then answer the questions below.

 ```js